dmknght/rkcheck/README.md

 Since LD_PRELOAD rootkit hooks libc functions, a static binary can defeat this rootkit type easily.
 However, kernel land rootkit is a harder story.
 Research a proper way to defeat all rootkit types is a goal of this project

-# What about rules, signatures?
+# What about rules and signatures?
 The rule is a collection of open source Yara rules that scan Linux's malwares and my custom research.
 The rule set is not perfect.

 # What if this tool detects a file as a malware